OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/On World War I and Trust in Humans.md

 - Witch hunts in the Middle Ages
 - Colonialism
-- Inquisitions
+- Inquisitions and Crusades (so many!)
 -

 ## Convergence of forces

+- Emergence of modern mass media
 - Speed and reach of communication
 - Fear of mobs
-- Emergence of media
+- Senselessness of conflicts
+- Institutional design
+- Population growth outrunning our ability to control people
 -